sahilwep/OOP_CPP/Practice_Questions/0_Qustions.md

 30. W.A.P to show the concept of multilevel inheritance.
 31. W.A.P to show the concept of Hierarchical inheritance.
 32. W.A.P to show the concept of hybrid inheritance.
-33. W.A.P to show the concept of opening file.
+33. W.A.P to show the concept of creating file.
 34. W.A.P to show the concept of writing into a file.
 35. W.A.P to show the concept of reading from a file.
 36. W.A.P to show the concept of closing a file.